 - Jumping your rival’s ball outside the table.
 However, you are allowed to jump your balls.
 In case you jump over the cue ball then that is called a scratch.
 Once a scratch occurs, the next player gets ready to shoot the cue ball at the back of the head string and the head cushion.
 The head string is an imaginary line in the middle of 2 diamonds on the breaking edge of the table.
 If all your rivals’ balls are at the back of the head string, you can select the ball that is nearer to the head string and the spot it across.

-A cutthroat game is quite simple and entertaining and as you get to play with experienced players, more strategies are involved.
+A cutthroat game is quite simple and entertaining and as you learn how to play cutthroat pool, and get to play with experienced players, more strategies are involved.